What Is The Best Coffee Bean Variety?

 Not surprisingly, the taste of coffee reflects the region in which it has been grown.
 Soil type, climate, and even the daylight-darkness ratio can affect the end result of the beans.
 Both Arabica and Robusta varieties are grown all over the world with the most popular regions being South and Central America, Jamaica and Hawaii, the Pacific, and Kenya and Ethiopia.

-While beans still do differ even though they are grown in the same location, there are a few regional generalities that can help you to choose your favourite type:
+While beans still do differ even though they are grown in the same location, there are a few regional generalities that can help you to choose your favorite type:

 - Central American coffees tend to be fairly light and well-balanced.
 They are often a bit acidic and have clear fruity undertones.